Know your customer

 wild kids, the weather, the boots, all the hassle, or the waiting around.

 10 - Don't realize they could use instruction.

 People experience skiing through the personal sensations they have, which is part of the reason there can be so much debate about skiing.
-In broad terms advanced skiers love the sensations of speed, feeling the forces of turning, and the flow into the new turn.
-Powder and the park are other passions.
+Skiers love the sensations of speed, feeling the forces of turning, and the flow into the new turn.
+Powder, park, big mountain lines, racing, and moguls are all different passions.

-It is very creative how big mountain skiers ski lines or what tricks park skiers perform.
+It is very creative how big mountain skiers will ski lines or the tricks park skiers perform.
 They get instant feedback just like a racer or mogul skier to see if their experiences match reality.
-As with many sports the challenge is the mind body connection, making a plan real.
+As with many sports, the challenge is the mind body connection, can you actually make your plan happen?